-What will Shahid-Mira wear to Deep-Veer's wedding?
+What will Shahid-Mira wear to DeepVeer's reception?

 Sanjay Leela Bhansali, Imtiaz Ali, Karan Johar

-While Sanjay Leela Bhansali and Imtiaz Ali hold a special place in Deepika and Ranveer's careers and lives, it's Karan Johar's sartorial flamboyance that is likely to steal the show.
+While Sanjay Leela Bhansali and Imtiaz Ali hold a special place in Deepika and Ranveer's careers and lives, Karan Johar's sartorial flamboyance is likely to steal the show.

 Sonakshi Sinha